Stay Safe Abroad

-The chances of being caught up in a terrorist incident are still low but sadly we have seen atrocities take place in the UK and abroad, so it is important everyone stays alert and knows what to do if the worst was to happen.
+The chances of being caught up in a terrorist incident are low but sadly we have seen atrocities take place in the UK and abroad.
+It is important everyone stays alert and knows what to do if the worst was to happen.

 We offer this advice in the same way airlines show a safety video before take-off.
 They do not expect anything bad to happen but it is a sensible safety precaution to show people what to do.